SimoneFumagalli/Software_and_Computing/README.md

 ```

 ### Simulation
- The `simulation` script contains the main code of the project, containing the functions of the `BCM_Classification` script and showing the results obtained.
+ The `simulation` folder contains the different cases in which the `class` can be used, also showing the results obtained.
  At first, the `BCM_Classification` must be imported,
  together with the Fashion-Mnist and the `fetch_openml` from the `sklearn.datasets`.
  Then, the Fashion-MNIST dataset must be imported and assigned to the variables X and y.